Turkey Perch Rock Climbing

 Once you get to the saddle between Turkey Rocks and Turkey Tail, turn left, and follow the trail to this area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Turkey Perch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Turkey Perch:

 Featured Route For Turkey Perch

 Steppenwolf 5.9 5c 17 VI 17 HVS 5a Colorado